Light up or leave me alone....

 Island Studios, London

-The title track is an eleven minute tour de force, featuring some intoxicating saxophone, addictive bass lines, seductive congas and some piano breaks that surely influenced Bruce Hornsby nearly twenty years later.
+The Low Spark Of High-Heeled Boys is an eleven minute tour de force, featuring some intoxicating saxophone, addictive bass lines, seductive congas and some piano breaks that surely influenced Bruce Hornsby nearly twenty years later.
 As with many of these extended Traffic songs, the lyrics are just incidental, rather like on some Santana tracks from the same period.
 Or indeed the jazz rock of Chicago or Blood, Sweat & Tears.
 They just waft in and out of the tracks, like an instrumental solo.

 Someone said at the time that Traffic were “relaxed and exciting at the same time”, which would seem to be a perfrect way of describing their 70s output.
 You can listen to this over and over and still find new bits to appreciate.